john-craig/panmuphle/README.md

 **Activating Windows**
 When switching a window, the window should be provided a target screen.
 It should swap itself with whatever window is currently at that location.

+## Functions

+## Bugs

+- When I open a workspace sometimes it's a new workspace, sometimes it reuses an existing workspace
+- When I open an application there's multiple slide-ins
+- Doesn't seem to be terminating applications properly on workspace close